 In 2016 the American Cancer Association (ACA) released the results of a 20-year study on the link between radon and blood cancer with some fairly concerning statistics.
 Close to 150,000 people were monitored in this research, and the ACA itself says that more peer-reviewed research will be crucial, but the numbers point towards a growing concern for hematologic cancer.

 This study’s results indicated that women who lived in counties with the highest radon levels were 63 percent more likely to develop blood cancers than those in counties with the lowest radon levels.
 The study noted no link seen among men and radon exposure.
 Estimates are that forty percent of buildings and homes in Pennsylvania fall above the recommended safety guidelines set out by the EPA for radon exposure.

 This research and the corresponding paper state that this is just the beginning when looking at the link between radon and blood cancer.
 A lot more research needs to be completed but in the meantime, people need to take action to protect themselves.
 You have many options such as radon-safe construction, radon testing, and if needed, radon remediation, to protect you and your family.

 Since the health issues that are caused by radon gas exposure occur over time, the research required will take time and with health issues, especially cancer, time is of the essence.
 Homeowners need to be proactive with protecting themselves and family members from radon.
 The first step is to have radon testing performed.

-Contact Radon-Rid to Help Prevent Possible Radon Gas Exposure
+Contact Radon-Rid, LLC to Help Prevent Possible Radon Gas Exposure

 The EPA recommends action be taken if radon levels in your home are at or above 4 pCi/L (pico Curies per Liter).
 Enjoy peace of mind about radon.
-Contact Radon-Rid to schedule radon testing and learn if radon levels are high enough in your home to require remediation.
+Contact Radon-Rid, LLC to schedule radon testing and learn if radon levels are high enough in your home to require remediation.